By Lauren, Florentina, Maria and Rei

 Figure 1: Infringement cases opened January 2022 – April 2022, per legislative instrument breach

 As mentioned, a high number of infringement cases on environmental law exist.
-The main causes of these infringements will be investigated, based on which Directives are breached.
-Further, it will be assessed whether EEA, if given more powers, could have prevented these infringements from happening.
+Adopting a qualitative legal research method, the main causes of these infringements will be investigated, based on which Directives are breached.
+Further, it will be assessed whether EEA, if given more powers, could have prevented, at least partially, these infringements from happening.

 Almost 21% of infringement cases concern Regulation 1143/2014 on the spreading prevention of invasive alien species (IAS).
 It requires MS to manage the pathways by which IAS are introduced and spread.
 However, MS have failed to establish an action plan under the Regulation.
 Most of the infringements in this sector are due to a lack of knowledge.
 Since the EEA is an information-gathering agency, it could have informed the MS about all IAS, how to identify which IAS are dangerous and how to deal with them.
 The list in the regulation ‘accounts for just 3% of all IAS’.
 Thus, updated annexes by EEA to the Regulation can mitigate this problem and avoid future infringements.